 No product registration is required to import food products into Korea.
-However, all new-to- market products are subject to mandatory laboratory testing conducted by the relevant inspection agency.
-Subsequent shipments of the product that have passed the first laboratory testing will be exempt from additional testing for five years.
+However, all new-to-market products are subject to mandatory laboratory testing conducted by the relevant inspection agency.
+Subsequent shipments of the product that have passed the first laboratory testing will be exempt from additional arrival testing for five years except for random testing.
 For more details about import inspection, see Section IX.